-The major in Philosophy fosters superior skills in written and oral communication, problem solving, 'thinking outside the box' and formulating understandable solutions to complex problems.
+The major in Philosophy focuses on developing superior skills in written and oral communication, problem solving, 'thinking outside the box' and formulating understandable solutions to complex problems.
 These skills are transferable to a wide variety of work and ministry fields, and highly desirable in the workplace.
 This major also forms an excellent foundational degree for most graduate-level study.

 Studying in the field of philosophy will help equip you in such fields as:

 To discuss the Philosophy major, contact Dr. Ed Martin at email@example.com.